Measurement incompatibility in Bayesian multiparameter quantum estimation: Introduction

 \section{Introduction}

-Quantum metrology explores the fundamental and practical impact of quantum mechanical phenomena, such as superposition, squeezing, and entanglement, on high-precision measurements of physical parameters~\cite{giovannetti2011advances,Polino2020,Liu2022c,Jiao2023a,Jiao2023a,Montenegro2025b}.
+Quantum metrology explores the fundamental and practical impact of quantum mechanical phenomena, such as superposition, squeezing, and entanglement, on high-precision measurements of physical parameters~\cite{giovannetti2011advances,Polino2020,Liu2022c,Jiao2023a,Montenegro2025b}.
 Its central aim is to surpass the precision limits of classical strategies that do not rely on these quantum effects.
-Even if such advantage is not always feasible, a proper understanding of the fundamental precision limits imposed by quantum mechanics is crucial to develop new technologies, guiding how to optimally allocate resources~\cite{demkowiczdobrzanski2015quantum, sahota2015quantum, friis2017flexible}.
+Even if such advantage is not always feasible, a proper understanding of the fundamental precision limits imposed by quantum mechanics is crucial to develop new technologies and guide resource allocation~\cite{demkowiczdobrzanski2015quantum, sahota2015quantum, friis2017flexible}.

-The mathematical tools to analyse the metrological precision achievable with quantum systems are the subject of quantum estimation theory (QET), its most celebrated result being the quantum Cramér--Rao bound (CRB)~\cite{helstrom1976quantuum}.
-While many results in quantum metrology fundamentally rely on the CRB, this approach has important limitations.
-Roughly speaking, the CRB is a meaningful figure of merit only when a large number of experiment repetitions can be performed, with a significant caveat that it is often hard to understand a priori how many repetitions are needed.
-This flavour of QET is known as \emph{local}, meaning that its predictions are generally valid when the discrepancy between the estimates and the true value of the parameters is small enough, which \emph{eventually} happens as more and more samples are accumulated.
+Quantum estimation theory (QET) provides the mathematical framework for analysing the precision limits achievable with quantum systems.
+Its most celebrated result is the quantum Cramér--Rao bound (CRB)~\cite{helstrom1976quantuum}.
+While many results in quantum metrology rely on the CRB, this approach has important limitations.
+Roughly speaking, the CRB is a meaningful figure of merit only when a large number of experiment repetitions is performed, with a significant caveat that it is often hard to understand a priori how many repetitions are needed.
+This flavour of QET is known as \emph{local}, meaning that its predictions are generally valid when the discrepancy between the estimates and the true value of the parameters is sufficiently small, which \emph{eventually} happens as samples accumulate.